Key information menu

 At Tiverton High School we work within the guidance and procedures set out in national and local government policies and procedures.
 All of our staff team have read and understood the information set out in the document Keeping children safe in education 2024 part one and we use the information in the document to inform the way we educate our parents/carers and students on how to keep themselves safe.

-You can download our THS Safeguarding Poster and our Safeguarding policy here: THS Safeguarding and Child Protection 2024
+You can view our THS Safeguarding Poster below and read our Safeguarding policy here: THS Safeguarding and Child Protection 2024

 At Tiverton High School we educate our young people to be aware of different things that may put them at risk and what to do if they find themselves in an unsafe situation.
 Child Sexual Exploitation (CSE) is an area of safeguarding that we teach to our young people.
 Every year we have the theatre company AlterEgo come in and perform Chelsea’s Choice, which is performance about a girls who was sexually exploited.
 We also regularly talk about CSE during development days, during tutor time and in assemblies.